data-science-and-big-data-analytics/data-science-frameworks/Lemur/README.md

 # Lemur

+## In this folder you will find:
+- `RankLib.jar`: For convienence, the current newest version (2.14) of RankLib from the Lemur project is already contained in this repository
+- `MQ2008.tar.bz`: Provided example data

+For this framework you don't have to download anything.
+But you can find all the ressources online, too.

+# A. General Information
 - Paper:
   - [1] C.J.C.
 Burges, T. Shaked, E. Renshaw, A. Lazier, M. Deeds, N. Hamilton and G. Hullender.
 Learning to rank using gradient descent.
 In Proc. of ICML, pages 89-96, 2005.
   - [2] Y. Freund, R. Iyer, R. Schapire, and Y. Singer.
 An efficient boosting algorithm for combining preferences.
 The Journal of Machine Learning Research, 4: 933-969, 2003.